Skip to main content

 Who will I travel with?

-You’ll explore Israel with approximately 20 couples from your city, along with a local HMI staff member, a local rabbi or Jewish educator, and an Israeli Tour Educator.
-Each cohort will have their own dedicated bus driver.
-Starting in Summer 2024, each cohort will be joined by an armed Israeli security guard throughout the trip.
-You’ll also possibly be joined for a few days by an Israeli couple at a similar life stage as HMI couples.
+You’ll explore Israel with approximately 20 couples from your city, along with a local HMI staff member, a local rabbi or Jewish educator, and an Israeli tour educator.
+You’ll also possibly be joined for a few days by 1-2 Israeli couples at a similar life stage as HMI couples.

-What will the hotel accommodations be like during the trip?
+What will the hotel accommodations and tour experiences be like during the trip?

 You and your partner will have a private room in upscale hotels in prime locations throughout Israel.
 We’ll enjoy shared transportation on a dedicated comfortable tour bus and driver.
 Meals provided by HMI showcase the diverse local cuisine.

-How will the trip’s itinerary change given events since October 7?
+How has the trip’s itinerary changed since October 7?

 Who runs the trip?